And On His Farm He Had Some FishThe lab activity described here was created by Erin Bardar and Sarah L. Hill of TERC for the EarthLabs project.

 Aquaculture has been the fastest growing food-production industry in the world.
 In Part A of this investigation, students examine and analyze U.S. and global aquaculture data from the Food and Agriculture Organization of the United Nations (FAO) Fisheries and Aquaculture database.
 In Part B, students examine global trends in aquaculture production and learn about aquaculture methods and their associated environmental impacts.
 In Part C, students use Google Earth to analyze before and after satellite images of the Pacific coast of Honduras to illustrate how aquaculture is altering coastlines.

 After completing this investigation, students will be able to:

 - create and interpret graphical representations of aquaculture production data;

 - describe methods and environmental risks associated with fish farming; and

-- use ImageJ to compare images.
+- use Google Earth to compare satellite images.

 Context for use

 This investigation continues building on students' understanding of the many problems facing the health of the world's oceans and fisheries.
 Students are introduced to the benefits and drawbacks of aquaculture.
 The lab requires a computer with spreadsheet software, pdf reader, Google Earth, and Internet access for every one or two students.
 The data analysis task instructions are written for Microsoft Excel, but other spreadsheet software should work as well.
 Previous experience using spreadsheets is useful but not necessary.